Overcoming Narcissistic Abuse, by Elizabeth Shaw – Life Coach.

 Yes its extremely tough job being a parent at the best of times.
 When one parent is playing mind games, it even tougher.
-Not for everyone, my children have a child psychologist, and the multi-agency team go to school, I got them involved, after asking my son if he’d like them, this actually got me threats from the narcissist as they didn’t want them involved.
-My children know they can reach out at any point, that the feelings they have are normal and they are allowed to speak up for who they are and what they are feeling.
+Not for everyone, our children had a child psychologist, and the multi-agency team go to school, I got them involved, after asking our son if he’d like them, this actually got me death threats from the narcissist as I had kept the narcissist informed, believing they’d want to help our children, yet to the narcissist the children were perfect and it was all my fault, the narcissist didn’t wish to have anyone involved.
+Our children know they can reach out at any point, that the feelings they have are normal and they are allowed to speak up for who they are and what they are feeling.

-It’s one big learning curve, I make mistakes along the way, but I keep driving forwards, the boys are making great progress.
+It’s one big learning curve, I made mistakes along the way, but I keep driving forwards, the boys are making great progress.

 Unfortunately, our safeguarding issues got too big, so it’s now no contact.
-The boys are doing amazingly well; it sends a world of emotions through you; just do your best.
+The boys are doing amazingly well, full of laughter, and fun and no more anxiety, it sends a world of emotions through you, just let them out and do your best.

 Stay strong, and you’re an amazing parent.
 Keep going.
 It’s worth it.